COMPOSE: Hypergraph Cover Optimization for Multi-view 3D Human Pose Estimation: Introduction

+Training-free optimization techniques offer a complementary paradigm.
+Rather than amortizing inference cost over a training distribution by learning model parameters, these methods explicitly solve the multi-view assignment problem at test time for each instance, without extensive supervision or annotations.
+As such, they do not require domain-specific 3D pose detectors and can encode geometric and combinatorial constraints, such as reprojection consistency and multi-person exclusivity, directly in the objective.
+Moreover, they preserve a modular separation between 2D perception and 3D reconstruction: improved off-the-shelf keypoint detectors can be incorporated without retraining the geometric solver.
+These properties are particularly appealing for deployments with novel camera layouts, limited access to 3D ground truth, or environments that exhibit a significant distribution shift from the training data of learned 3D pose models.

-In this paper, we propose \textsc{\name}, a novel modeling framework for multi-view 3D human pose estimation that effectively captures the complex relations between 2D observations and 3D human poses (see \autoref{fig:teaser}).
-Previous approaches tend to model multi-view relationships by \textit{synchronizing} many dyadic (pairwise) relations, attempting to recover a cycle-consistent matching between views~\cite{dong_FastRobustMultiPerson_2022,huang2021multibodysync,huang2021multibodysync,birdal2019probabilistic,chen2025learning}.
-However, such methods are inhibited by their reliance on operating between pairwise matches computed in isolation at a time (see top of \autoref{fig:teaser}).
-This makes it challenging to resolve ambiguities when individual views are occluded or noisy \cite{han2022multi}.
+We present \textsc{\name}, a hypergraph formulation for 3D human pose estimation that models multi-view relations between \textit{2D observations} as a weighted exact-cover over a hypergraph (see \cref{fig:teaser}).
+Existing methods model multi-view relationships by \textit{synchronizing} pairwise relations to recover a cycle-consistent matching between views~\cite{dong2019fast,birdal2019probabilistic,chen2025learning} (see \cref{sec:related_works} for a comprehensive overview).
+However, these methods are notoriously reliant on pairwise matches computed in isolation (\cref{fig:teaser}, top), \textbf{making it challenging to resolve ambiguities when views are occluded or noisy} \cite{han2022multi}.